What Lights Should I Buy?

 Budget

-Since you’ve entered this conversation with the end goal being to buy something, I hope you had a budget in mind at the beginning.
-If not, go ahead and make up a reasonable number now!
+Since you’ve entered this conversation with the end goal being to buy something, you probably either had a budget in mind in the beginning, or are forming one now!

 Coverage